 The Similar Records component that you created appears in the Components panel and in the Tree View panel.

-- 10. Publish the changes to the MDM Hub. - a.
-Click Publish.
+- 10. Publish the changes to the MDM Hub. - Click Publish.

-A change confirmation dialog box appears that prompts you to confirm the changes.
+A confirmation dialog box appears that prompts you to publish or review the changes.